cyface/btre/README.md

 Once you have Docker installed in your environment, you can get this going with Docker by running `./cicd/docker-compose/update.sh`

 The first time you run, you will then need to run `./cicd/docker-compose/init.sh` to load sample data.

+The MEDIA_ROOT is set as a volume, so once you've run this, you won't be able to re-load the starting media files.